 How it Works

-The flashing yellow arrow traffic signal head consists of four different arrow indications used exclusively for left-turning traffic (please see the graphic to the right).
+The flashing yellow arrow traffic signal head consists of four different arrow indications used exclusively for left-turning traffic.

 The flashing yellow signal was approved by the Federal Highway Administration after nation-wide research showed the flashing yellow arrow heightens driver awareness when turning left in front of oncoming traffic.
 Based on the successful operation of the FYA over the past several years in locations across the United States, the Federal Highway Administration adopted the FYA display in the most recent update to the federal standards governing traffic signals.